 For example, your graphic designer might have a different visual in mind when you say you want a rustic farmhouse style logo.
 Pinterest is a great place to find visual ideas for logos to share with your designer.
 Of course, never ask to copy ideas but find styles to share so you both have the same visuals in mind.
 I find when someone describes a font, it’s not what I am thinking they mean.
 But also remember, designing a logo is a skill – trust the designer, Or at least be open to their ideas.

 Remember to think of your client.
-Although you want to LOVE your logo, keep in mind it needs to speak to your idea client and attract them to want to buy your product or service.
+Although you want to LOVE your logo, keep in mind it needs to speak to your ideal client and attract them to buy your product or service.
+A good logo has meaning.